Bearpaw11/ChatApp/README.md

 This is a Chat Room application I created.

 You Can join a Chatroom an live chat with other people in the room.
+You can shoose from multiple chat rooms to join
 The Chat admin will notify you when others have joined and left the room

 This app uses